DokkarRachidReda/portfolio-data-science/index.md

-## Selected projects in data science, machine learning
+## Selected projects in machine learning, Computer Vision, and NLP

 ---